MmathapeloNare/ExpenseTracker/README.md

 This project was created to help practice:

-JavaScript basics
+-JavaScript basics

-Working with the DOM
+-Working with the DOM

-Building small, practical projects
+-Building small, practical projects

 Possible Improvements

-Save expenses using local storage
+-Save expenses using local storage

-Add categories or totals
+-Add categories or totals

-Improve the design
+-Improve the design